zhangchengchuan/tp-1/docs/DeveloperGuide.md

    Use case ends.

 **Extensions:**
-*1a.
-Compulsory parameters are missing, including names, description for tasks, and address for links *1b1.
-The system shows the missing parameter error message and shows the correct format Use case resumes from step 1.
+* 1a.
+Compulsory parameters are missing, including names, description for tasks, and address for links.
+  * 1a1.
+The system shows the missing parameter error message and shows the correct format.
-*1b.
+  * Use case resumes from step 1.
+* 1b.
 Parameters entered are invalid, including invalid characters in the name, invalid date-time in the task, and invalid addresses in links.
   * 1b1.
 System shows error in format.
-  Use case resumes from step 1.
+  * Use case resumes from step 1.

 ### Use case 02: Generic Edit